SciML/MultiScaleArrays.jl/README.md

 - `values::Vector{B}`
 - `end_idxs::Vector{Int}``

+Note that the ordering of the fields matters.
 `B` is the `BottomType`, which has to be the same as the eltype for the array in the leaf types. `T` is another `AbstractMultiScaleArray`.
 Thus at each level, an` AbstractMultiScaleArray` contains some information of its own (`values`), the